FALL WORKSHOP — Writing into Silence: A MemoryWorks Workshop for Asian Pacific Diasporic Writers

 Register

 What is the shape of silence?
-What tangible forms does silence take or leave behind—in a conversation, a photograph, the land, a body?
-How is it even possible to see the contours of something that was never there?
-In this first session, we will draw from next gen writers Victoria Chang, Dao Strom, and Q.M.
-Zhang for examples of how to use the shapes and forms of silence in our work of re-membering.
+What tangible forms does silence take or leave behind—in the family, the land, the body?
+How is it even possible to see the contours of something that is not there?
+In our first session, we’ll trace the shapes and forms that silence has taken within our own families and communities, and begin to build the containers we need to hold them in our work of re-membering.

 Week 2: What the Body Re-members

-How does silence reside in the immigrant body?
-How does it coexist with “what the nerves and skin remember”?
-Where does this embodied knowledge live in the next generation (e.g. in memories of experiences you never had)?
-In this second session, we will draw from Kaya author Jenny Liou’s book, Muscle Memory, to explore what the body re-members of things past—"which is not necessarily remembrance of things as they were”—and find the forms we need to make something new out of what we inherit.
+Where does silence reside in the immigrant body?
+How does it coexist with what the nerves and skin remember?
+What marks does it leave on the next generation and what do we do with memories of experiences we never had?
+In our second session, we’ll write into what the body re-members of things past—which is not necessarily remembrance of things as they were—and make something new out of the muscle memory we have inherited.

 Week 3: Between the Hither and the Farther Shore

 How does silence travel?
-What happens to silence borne out of one land when it is transplanted into another—in what shapes and forms does it hide?
-How do we as next gen writers move in between this shore and that one without getting lost or losing ourselves?
-In this third session, we will draw from the writings of Sangamithra Iyer and Brandon Shimoda as they journey to sites where loss can be visited, ghosts can become collaborators, and divination can become a tool for time travel.
+What happens to silence borne out of one land when it is carried and transplanted into another—in what shapes and forms does it hide?
+How do we, as next gen writers, move in between this shore and that one without getting lost or losing ourselves?
+In our third session, we’ll explore the paradoxical meanings of “return” and devise maps, guides, and other tools for following silence that are rooted in our own dislocation.

-How do we do the work of re-membering in a time of disappearance?
-What shapes and forms do we need as next gen writers to hold the silences of the past, refuse the obliterations of the present, and imagine the infinite possibilities of the future?
-In this final session, we will draw from Kaya author Sesshu Foster’s book City of the Future for inspiration and tools for writing everything, everywhere, all at once.
+How do we do the work of re-membering in a time of disappearance—here, now, together?
+What sturdy containers do we need as next gen writers to simultaneously hold the silences of the past, refuse the obliterations of the present, and imagine the infinite possibilities of the future?
+In our final session, we’ll stand together in the present, re-membering, re-claiming, and writing into everything, everywhere, all at once.